-Muddy Creek Satyagraha is a nomadic community living and traveling on our hundred-mile foot path, and within the dozen ecovillages connected by it.
+Muddy Creek Satyagraha is in the early stages of founding a nomadic community for living and traveling on our hundred-mile foot path, and within the dozen ecovillages connected by it.
 The path, known as the peace trail, avoids roads and development traversing the Luckiamute, Muddy Creek, Alsea and Siualaw watersheds in the Central Willamatte Valley and Coast Range Mountains of Western Oregon.

 Satyagraha was a Sanskrit word created by Gandhi to engender his movement with one of the least understood yet most active forces in the universe, ahimsa, or nonviolence.
 “Satya” can mean truth and “graha” incites firmness or grasping.
 So satyagraha is the energy of nonviolence and can be translated as truth force or soul force.

 The twelve ecovillages served along the peace trail are diverse and unique to each other but have in common three traits traditionally considered requisites for a nonviolent society.
 First that people are on the land together, second that they turn to nature, or ethnobotany, to some degree, as opposed to purchasing a life, and third that there is a desire that everybody’s needs be met.